‘Dead Rising 4’ Game Review: A Zombie Of Its Former Self

 However, if you can overlook these discrepancies, you’ll discover that our new Frank is wholeheartedly unlikeable.
 He’s juvenile, his dialogue is littered with humorless quips (“That’s what she said!”), and his consideration for fellow survivors, at best, can be described as indifference, although his interactions improve slightly following a spontaneous enlightenment over halfway through the game.
 Nosslo’s voice work personifies the new Frank well, however.

-The story – which is partially set on Black Friday – is accentuated with a few pretentious overtones of American consumerism.
+The story – which is begins on Black Friday – is accentuated with a few pretentious overtones of American consumerism.
 This isn’t a new concept for Dead Rising, let alone zombie-themed media, but 4 could benefit from a little more subtly in its commentary.

 Dead Rising 4 spans six in-game cases, with a short prologue kickstarting the adventure.
 In terms of its progression, 4 advances as its forbearers had: you’re given directions, you follow them.
 You’ll trek across the entire overworld in doing so, eventually reaching unmarked areas.
 However, for a game that encourages exploration, it’s often a chore to roam around.